NiclasScheiber/sparqling-one-record/README.md

 ## Test data

-This repository contains ONE Record test data to try the SPARQL queries and a script to shoot it onto a ONE Record Server.
+This repository contains ONE Record test data (4.000 LogisticsObjects) to try the SPARQL queries and a script to shoot it onto a ONE Record Server.

 The test data was randomly generated as part of the Digital Avatar sub-project of research project Digitales Testfeld Air Cargo (DTAC), sponsored by the German Ministry for Digital and Transport.

-Will be added in the near future.
+If you have an ONE Record server, such as open-source [NE:ONE](https://git.openlogisticsfoundation.org/wg-digitalaircargo/ne-one), up and running, follow these steps:

+1. **Open the `testdata/one_record_multipost.py` Script:**
+   - Use your preferred code editor or integrated development environment (IDE) to open the `main.py` script.

+2. **Locate the URL Configuration:**
+   - Within the `testdata/one_record_multipost.py` script, locate the section where the URL for the ONE Record server logistics-objects endpoint is configured.

+3. **Change the ONE Record Server URL:**
+   - Replace the existing URL with the URL of your own ONE Record server logistics-objects endpoint.
+Make sure to include the complete and accurate URL, including the protocol (e.g., `http` or `https`).

+4. **Save the Changes:**
+   - Save the modifications made to the `testdata/one_record_multipost.py` script.

+5. **Run the Script:**
+   - Execute the `testdata/one_record_multipost.py` script to initiate the application.
+This can typically be done by running the script from your code editor or using the command line.

+6. **Verify Output:**
+   - Check the output of the script to see if it successfully connects to your ONE Record server, fetches logistics objects, and processes the data according to the script's logic.

+**Note:** Ensure that you have the necessary dependencies and libraries installed for the script to run.
+If there are specific instructions or a `requirements.txt` file provided, make sure to follow those as well.

+Alternatively, parse the `20122023_Testdata.nt` file in some SPARQL-capable RDF store and execute the queries without the middleware server.

 ## Usage